 Suvrettta House, Via Chasellas, St. Moritz

 With impressive turrets and a Belle Époque exterior standing out against the rugged valley landscape, Suvretta House (translated directly as ‘house above the woods’) is one of Switzerland’s most iconic heritage hotels.
 Set in a pristine private estate, the hotel is steeped in history and remains firmly on the map as one of Europe’s most beautiful retreats.
-Suvretta House was built by Swiss hotelier Anton Bon and was initially designed to provide a tranquil and exclusive retreat set apart from the nearby buzz of St. Moritz, which as the birthplace of winter tourism in the mid-19th century, attracted the great and the good to see and be seen.
+Swiss hotelier Anton Bon built Suvretta House.
+It was initially designed to provide a tranquil and exclusive retreat set apart from the nearby buzz of St. Moritz, which was the birthplace of winter tourism in the mid-19th century, attracted the great and the good to see and be seen.

 The 181-room hotel has its private ski lift giving effortless access to the Engadine Valley’s 217 miles of piste, 136 miles of cross-country ski trails, and 93 miles of winter walking paths.
 The spa at Suvretta House offers a range of treatments to soothe tired muscles after a long day on the slopes, including the ila Signature Treatment and the ila Back and Shoulder Recovery.